About the SCA

 What is there to do in the SCA?

 The SCA offers a variety of hobbies all wrapped up in one.
 The fighting (armoured and fencing) is the most noticeable activity, with fighters at all levels to assist and teach both men and women in the art of combat and war.
 However if bruises are not on your to do list, there are plenty of other activities.
 The SCA offers involvement for almost every person of any age with an interest in history.
 There are archery, medieval dance, cooking and feasting, mead/beer brewing and drinking, heraldry and pagentry, scribing and calligraphy, weaving, sewing, costuming, leather working, carpentry and smithing in a variety of metals.
 The list goes on for as far as your own imagination allows it.
 In the SCA you can share your particular historical interest and learn others in the context of a whole community and socialize with other historical enthusiasts.

 How do I become involved?

-Whilst we use both Yahoo and Facebook (see the links in the menu bar), the Yahoo Group is currently designated as the official route for announcements, updates, etc. Most announcements will also be reflected on Facebook, but note that not everyone will see responses there.
-We also endeavour to keep the website up to date, but it is impossible to keep it so in real time, especially during events.
+Whilst we use both Email and Facebook (see the links on the home page), the email list is currently designated as the official route for announcements, updates, etc. Most announcements will also be reflected on Facebook, but note that not everyone will see responses there.
+We also endeavour to keep the website up to date, but it is impossible to keep it so in real-time, especially during events.